ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 - Nest (thermostat, fire alarms)
 - Ikea Tradfri (lights)

-Like with the auto detected integrations a wizard will guide you through the setup process.
+Like with the auto detected integrations, a wizard will guide you through the setup process.
 The Home Assistant website has a [collection of all published integrations](https://www.home-assistant.io/integrations/){:target="_blank" rel="noopener noreferrer"}, you can browse through and search the list.
 Each plugin on the site also has all the info to configure it correctly.
-During the setup process you should be able to assign each device to a specific area, you can skip this if wanted and assign a device to an area later (By opening the device and clicking the settings icon and picking the area there).
+During the setup process you should be able to assign each device to a specific area.
+You can skip this if wanted and assign a device to an area later (By opening the device and clicking the settings icon and picking the area there).

 <div style="text-align: center; margin: 0px auto;">
     <a href="{{ '/img/2021-02-10-home-automation-part-2/integrations-1.jpeg' | prepend: site.baseurl }}" data-lightbox="ui" data-title="Integrations overview">